jsstrn/notes/content/notes/check-variable-null-undefined.md

 }
 ```

-Also, have a look at JavaScript's [equality table](/notes/javascript-equality-table/).
+Also, have a look at the [equality table](https://dorey.github.io/JavaScript-Equality-Table/) in JavaScript.